 Moreover, pseudogenes reflect changes in selective pressures and genome remodeling forces.
 Duplicated pseudogenes can reveal the history of gene duplication, one of the key mechanisms of establishing new gene functions \cite{14671323}.
-While the majority of the duplicated gene copies are dead-on-arrival \cite{27690225}, the successful paralogs can acquire new functions during a phase of rapid, almost neutral evolution \cite{17053091}, a process known as neofunctionalization \cite{Ono1970}.
+While the majority of duplicated gene copies are dead-on-arrival \cite{27690225}, successful paralogs can acquire new functions during a phase of rapid, almost neutral evolution \cite{17053091}, a process known as neofunctionalization \cite{Ono1970}.
 Furthermore, duplicated pseudogenes can also arise at a later point from functional duplicated gene copies when these are subjected to negative selection due to an increased gene dosage \cite{11864370,25197576}.
 Processed pseudogenes inform on the evolution of gene expression as well as the history of transposable element activity, while unitary pseudogenes are indicative of gene families that died out by acquiring loss of function mutations that became fixed in the population.
 Thus, pseudogenes can play an important role in evolutionary analysis as they can be regarded as markers for loss of function events.

-A loss-of-function (LOF) event is a mutation that results in a modified gene product that lacks the molecular function of the wild type gene \cite{JAX2}.
+A loss-of-function (LOF) event is a mutation that results in a modified gene product that lacks the molecular function of the wild-type gene \cite{JAX2}.
 Unitary pseudogenes are an extreme case of LOF, where mutations that result in complete inactivation of the gene are fixed in the population.
 In recent years, LOF mutations have become a key research topic in genomics.
-In general, loss of a functional gene is detrimental to an organism’s fitness, however there are also numerous examples showcasing evolutionary advantages for the accumulation and fixation of LOF mutations resulting in formation of new pseudogenes.
+In general, loss of a functional gene is detrimental to an organism's fitness.
+However, there are also numerous examples showcasing evolutionary advantages for the accumulation and fixation of LOF mutations resulting in formation of new pseudogenes.
 As such pseudogenes can reflect either advantageous or deleterious phenotypes.
 For example, the pseudogenization of proprotein convertase subtilisin/kexin type 9 (PCSK9) in human evolution is commonly associated with a reduced risk of heart diseases by lowering the plasma low-density lipoprotein (LDL) levels.
 This is achieved by preventing the expression PCSK9 protein and its subsequent binding to and degradation of cellular LDL receptor \cite{18631360}.
 By contrast, its gain of function mutations resulting in the expression of PCSK9 are commonly associated with an enrichment in plasma LDL cholesterol and an increased risk of atherosclerosis for the affected individuals.
-This finding has inspired the creation of PCSK9 inhibitors as treatment for high cholesterol, and highlights the potential for the investigation of pseudogenes to shed light on biological processes of interest to the biomedical and pharmaceutical industry \cite{24958078}.
+This finding has inspired the creation of PCSK9 inhibitors as treatment for high cholesterol and highlights the potential for the investigation of pseudogenes to shed light on biological processes of interest to the biomedical and pharmaceutical industry \cite{24958078}.

 Taken together the well-defined evolutionary relationships between the mouse strains and the wealth of associated functional data from the recently completed ENCODE 3 project present an opportunity to investigate the processes underlying pseudogene biogenesis and activity to an extent previously not possible.
-In particular, we are able to explore the creation of pseudogenes during early embryo development.
+In particular, we can explore the creation of pseudogenes during early embryo development.
 We leverage timecourse RNAseq data to investigate whether pseudogenization occurs in the gametes or earlier in development in a germline precursor.
-Also, comparison to the primate lineage and human population is a possibility as the evolutionary distance between some of the mouse strains parallels the human-chimp divergence as well as distances between the modern day human populations in terms of generations, making the collection of high quality genomes and associated pseudogene annotations for the 18 strains a valuable resource for population studies.
+Also, comparison to the primate lineage and human population is a possibility as the evolutionary distance between some of the mouse strains parallels the human-chimp divergence as well as distances between the modern-day human populations in terms of generations, making the collection of high-quality genomes and associated pseudogene annotations for the 18 strains a valuable resource for population studies.

 Results